TyLippe/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is when you use semantic elements throoughout your HTML, these are tags that have more meaning/importance to them.
+We see tags such as <section> <nav> and many more.
+They are easy for other devs to recognize and give more purpose rather than using a div and class for every element.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 3. What are the 4 areas of the box model?